Loading lesson…

 The big idea: skills are how teams encode 'the way we do X' into something the model can find and follow.
 Spend on the description; reuse the result.

-What is the core idea behind "Skills: Bundled Procedural Knowledge"?
+What is the main idea of "Skills: Bundled Procedural Knowledge"?

-Which best describes the scope of "Skills: Bundled Procedural Knowledge"?
+Which concept is most central to "Skills: Bundled Procedural Knowledge"?